opentoonz/opentoonz_docs/source/interface_overview.rst

 The stage schematic displays as nodes all the objects defined in a scene, i.e. columns, pegbars, cameras, the table and motion paths, and allows you to manage the way they are linked to each other.

-The FX schematic allows you to apply FX to the content of xsheet columns, and to manage the way they are applied.
+The FX schematic allows you to apply FX to the content of Xsheet columns, and to manage the way they are applied.
 All the columns and FX are displayed as nodes that can be connected in order to set the way FX affect the scene content.

 See  :ref:`Using the Stage Schematic <using_the_stage_schematic>`  and  :ref:`Using the FX Schematic <using_the_fx_schematic>`  .